iPad 6 Wi-Fi Right Antenna Replacement

 Step 12

-- Gently glide the opening pick along the top edge of your device, making sure to pause just shy of the front camera.
-You’ve got this!
+- Gently slide the opening pick along the top edge of the device, stopping right before you hit the front camera.

 Step 13

-- Slide the pick above the front camera to loosen that stubborn adhesive.
+- Slide the pick over the front camera to start loosening the adhesive.

-- Keep the pick near the right side of the front camera—just a little heads up before moving forward!
+- Leave the pick resting near the right side of the front camera before moving on.

 Step 14

-- Grab your pick and gently slide it up toward the top-right corner to break the top adhesive seal completely.
+- Pop the pick back in and slide it toward the top-right corner to fully separate that top adhesive.

-- Leave the pick tucked in the top-right corner to keep that adhesive from sticking back.
+- Keep the pick parked in the top-right corner to stop the adhesive from re-sealing.

 Step 15

-- Warm up your trusty iOpener and stick it to the right edge of your device for a cozy two minutes.
+- Warm up your iOpener and gently apply it to the right edge of the device for a solid two minutes.

 Tools Used